xrexonx/phpStorm-JS-LiveTemplates/readme.md

-# Live templates for javascript on PhpStorm
+# Live templates for javascript on PhpStorm and WebStorm

 If you're using PhpStorm on your development, here's some of my customs live templates for javascripts you might wanna use.
+And also you could import this settings to WebStorm of course.

 ## What is Live Templates?
 Live templates let you insert frequently-used or custom code constructs into your source code file quickly, efficiently, and accurately.